indranilroy99/libros_de_ciberseguridad/README.md

 # libros_de_ciberseguridad

-This repo contains a bunch of cybersecurity books in pdf format that can help you move forward in the field of cybersecurity .
+This repo contains a collection of cybersecurity books and guides in pdf format gathered from various sources that can help you move forward in the field of cybersecurity .